 There are no obligations to train the employees.
-Contracts of employment are envisaged to be in written form.
+Contracts of employment are envisaged to be in written form, in Arabic or accompanied by an Arabic translation.
 However, in the absence of written contracts workers can prove the conditions of employment by all legal methods of proof.
 Employment contracts that are less favorable to the worker than the provisions of the Labor Law are null and void.
 Employers are required to post work regulations showing weekly days of rest, hours of work and rest period.